 Spring is here and that means runoff.
 Precipitation from melting snow and spring rains that does not naturally soak into the ground flows across impervious surfaces like our rooftops, driveways, sidewalks and streets and picks up a variety of potentially polluting materials along the way.
 The water then makes its way into our storm sewer systems and is eventually discharged into nearby lakes, rivers, wetlands and waterways.
-Because stormwater isn't treated before being discharged into these bodies of water, the best way to prevent runoff pollution is to eliminate it at the source.

 Spring runoff carries with it anything that crosses its path-sediment, debris, road salt, excess nutrients, animal waste and household hazardous waste.
 Because storm sewers often drain directly into the bodies of water we use for swimming, boating and fishing, polluted stormwater runoff can have many adverse effects on aquatic plants, animals and people.